istarlet/netflix_viewing_habits/README.md

   2. Download the datasets [here](https://drive.google.com/drive/folders/1kDuL7BR_Rc3V7Fl5HHSQg8jn4fChZEP3?usp=share_link)
   3. Create a new folder in the cloned repo called `Datasets` and add downloaded datasets

-⋅⋅⋅*(**Note:** If you downloaded the dataset as a .zip file, make sure to add the individual datasets to the new "Datasets" folder and not the folder they were zipped in.)*⋅⋅⋅
+  *(**Note:** If you downloaded the dataset as a .zip file, make sure to add the individual datasets to the new "Datasets" folder and not the folder they were zipped in.)*

   4. Type command
       `pip install -r requirements.txt`